lingthio/Flask-User/README.md

 Requirements
 ------------

-- Python 2.7 (May work on earlier versions, but not tested)
+- Python 2.7 (May work on other versions - please let us know)
+- Flask 0.10 (May work on other versions - please let us know)
+- Flask-Login
+- Flask-Babel
+- Flask-WTF
+- Jinja2
+- WTForms
--
+- passlib
+- py-bcript (if bcyrpt encryption is used)

 Install
 -------